bartvanhoey/AbpBlazorCustomizeLoginPage/README.md

 The following tools are needed to be able to run the solution.

-* .NET 5.0 SDK
+* .NET 6.0 SDK
-* VsCode, Visual Studio 2019 16.8.0+ or another compatible IDE
+* VsCode, Visual Studio 2022 or another compatible IDE
+* ABP CLI version 6.0.0

 ## Development